 As a community, we share what works so that our colleagues don’t reinvent the wheel.
 In doing so, we advance animal wellness and conservation.
 We develop and implement new reproductive techniques, such as the first births of southern white rhinos via artificial insemination at San Diego Zoo Global in San Diego, Calif., giving hope to the functionally extinct northern white rhino.

 We reintroduce and recover endangered species such as the California condor, black-footed ferret, and Kihansi spray toad.
 We conduct critical research that advances animal care, health, and welfare as well as conservation and habitat protection for wild populations.

 And we are actively engaged in the global zoo and aquarium community.
 AZA and many of its members are also members of the World Association of Zoos and Aquariums, bringing our collective knowledge and experience to help advance zoo and aquarium standards and contributions to welfare, education, and conservation around the world.

 A rising tide, as they say, lifts all boats.

 The AZA community continues to grow in number, geography, and diversity.
-Among our newest members are small facilities such as ZooMontana in Billings, Mont., and Niabi Zoo in Coal Valley, Ill., inspiring the next generation of conservationists in their communities.
+Among our newest members is a small facility, ZooMontana in Billings, Mont., inspiring the next generation of conservationists in their community.
 And facilities such as Everland Zoo in Yongin, and Seoul Zoo in Seoul, the two largest facilities in South Korea, are growing AZA’s presence in Asia.